SkoolNotes/Taproot/2020BIO101/KBxSNPPCR.md

 - CYP1A2 gene
 	- specifically, rs2069514
 		- encodes for the 1C variant,
+		- which encodes for slow caffeine metabolism